New Hampshire Power of Attorney Forms | 9 Types – PDF, Word

 Ensure form durability

 Next, the principal should ensure that a power of attorney is durable so that the agent can exercise the powers in the event of their incapacitation.
-Again, a review of the New Hampshire state laws will help the principal note that a power of attorney within the state is presumed durable unless indicated non-durable.
+Again, a review of the New Hampshire state laws will help the principal note that a power of attorney within the state is presumed durable unless indicated otherwise.

 Sign and date the form